ryandeussing/push-fetch-pull/sample-text.md

 ## git fetch
 The command `git fetch` downloads commits from a remote repo into your local repo.

-`git fetch` again takes our current branch, and checks to see if there is a tracking branch.
-If so, it looks for changes in the remote branch, and pulls them into the tracking branch.
-It does not change your local branch.
-To do that, you'll need to do `git merge origin/master` (for the "master" branch) to merge those changes into your branch - probably also called "master".
+`git fetch` looks for commits in the remote branch that your current branch is tracking and downlads them to your local repo.
+It does not merge these commits, so your local branch remains unchanged. `git merge` will incorporate the changes into your current branch

 ## git pull
 The command `git pull` downloads and merges commits from a remote repo into your local repo.